Werewolf: The Apocalypse — Purgatory Game Cover

 • gameplay11 mentions

 The gameplay is praised for its seamless integration of new mechanics, such as harano and gifts, into the existing system, enhancing the experience without adding unnecessary complexity.
 Players appreciate the depth added to character interactions and choices, as well as the engaging story routes that offer substantial playtime.
-Overall, the gameplay maintains the smoothness and charm of its predecessor while introducing meaningful improvements.
+Overall, while some feel the gameplay could be improved, it remains a solid continuation of the mechanics established in "Heart of the Forest."

 • “The new mechanics (harano, gifts, and items) all slotted beautifully into the system that was already in place, without making it overly complex.”